hosthvo/pyagentx/README.md

 * Send Ping request.
 * Register multiple MIB regions.
 * Multiple MIB update classes with custom frequency for each.
+* Support snmpset operations.
-* Reconnect/Retry to master, in case the master restarted
+* Reconnect/Retry to master, in case the master restarted.

 ## Installation